Interview with Roland Dumas, who served as Minister for Foreign Affairs under President François Mitterrand.

 Do you think the rise of extremism is more due to a political crisis rather than crisis in democracy ?

 Politicians have less influence on politics than is commonly believed, but at a particular moment they personify a situation.
-The French National Front (Front National – FN) is the its domestic policy is benefiting from the economic crisis and are making gains with their foreign policy by carrying the torch for nationalism.
+The French National Front (Front National – FN) is benefiting from the economic crisis and is making gains with their foreign policy by carrying the torch for nationalism.

 Why should we recognise the Palestinian state ?
 Would this be sufficient to revive peace talks which have a real chance of success?